fastify/fastify-nextjs/README.md

   instance.addHook('onRequest', function(request, reply, done) {
     // define a custom property on the request request.raw.customProperty = { hello: "world" }
-    // OR make the instance of fastify-redis available in the request request.raw.redisInstance = instance.redis
+    // OR make the instance of @fastify/redis available in the request request.raw.redisInstance = instance.redis
     done()
   })